thomazcm/plantae/README.md

 - **QRGen and iText**: These libraries are used for QR Code generation and PDF creation, respectively, essential for the ticketing functionality.

+- **Mailgun**: Mailgun is a powerful email service provider that allows you to send, receive and track emails effortlessly.
+It's built upon a RESTful API and includes SMTP relay and flexible IP deployment for maximum scalability and deliverability.

 ### Frontend

 - **Vue.js**: Used for building user interfaces.
 The Vue.js scripts are imported from the CDN, allowing for easier updates and performance improvements.